 Enhancing Healthcare Team Outcomes

 Following the identification of a suspicious splenic lesion, it is imperative to follow an integrated approach with the interprofessional team of internal medicine physicians, hematologist-oncologist, pathologist, radiologist, and general surgeons.
-A management plan that is best suited for the patient based on the patient and tumor characteristics, ensuring prudent long term follow up is necessary for best clinical outcomes.
+A management plan best suited for the patient based on the patient and tumor characteristics, ensuring prudent long-term follow-up, is necessary for best clinical outcomes.